glarocca/OpenAIRE_research_products/README.md

   |--> To = 2023-12-31
 ```

-The selected **Research Products** downloaded from the EGI's OpenAIRE dashboard will be stored in the `FILENAME` file and parsed with the [xml.etree.ElementTree](https://docs.python.org/3/library/xml.etree.elementtree.html) library.
+The selected **Research Products** downloaded from the EGI's OpenAIRE dashboard will be stored in the `FILENAME`
+Research Products will be parsed with the [xml.etree.ElementTree](https://docs.python.org/3/library/xml.etree.elementtree.html) library.

 ## References